eyalruff/PillarTechnology-kata-babysitter/README.md

 # PillarTechnology-kata-babysitter
 Hi -
 This is a Java web application project. in order to run it you can download it and open it as a dynamic web project.
-I used Tomcat 7.0 to run this project on.
+I used Tomcat 7.0 to run this project on. (please make sure you run it on a local server otherwise a CORS issue might occur).

 - Once you'll run the project the index web page will show